 This post both explains the concept of affordable luxury and teaches you how to achieve it.
 Michael Kors, Tory Burch, and other fashion names used the concept to propel them toward massive profit from slumping sales.
 We detail some of the key takeaways you can use in your own branding and Brand Messaging.

 These two concepts can be easily confused, especially if neither is what you do.
 This post helps to break down the finer distinctions between the two.
 Think of the brand strategist as the architect of the brand, and the designer as the contractor who puts that design into physical being.
 Learn more about why it matters to you.

 Jungian archetypes come up frequently when we talk about branding.
 They help provide a framework for bringing your brand to visually, in writing, and in presence.
 They’re an essential part of branding, plus… they’re fun!

 A branding touchpoint is more or less exactly what it sounds like: the points where you come in contact with your target audience.
 This post outlines strategies for both making those points happen, and what to do at those points.

 This post has everything to do with the perception of quality.
 Brands of similar or equal value need to set up ways of differentiating themselves, or risk being seen as the inferior product despite the raw quality.
 Learn more about what you can do to create a perception of high quality.

-Did we miss any?
+Did we miss any popular branding blog?
 Let us know in the comments!